dgfs-clschool22/dgfs-clschool22.github.io/accommodation.md

 # Accommodation
-A reservation of limited number of roomes for the fall school is planned.
+A reservation of limited number of rooms for the fall school is planned.
 Further informations follow.
 Alternatively, you are free to choose a different place for your stay, of course.

 ## Reserved Rooms